GrosSacASac/graphs/readme.md

 document the fact that you can  use x and before and all JS math operators

-use worka when it takes too long
+use worka when it takes too long (80 points)

+, use multiple when above certain treshrold (1000 ?)

+Make it abortable with controller abort same as fetch see mdn

+omits points in the graph when too many (80)

 number placeholder looks ugly because of padding